-What practical pointer(s) from this passage can you take to be more patient in this area?
+What practical pointer(s) from this passage can you take to be more patient?

 SIN & SICKNESS, PAIN & PRAYER

 What do you think about prayer for sickness and healing?
 In front of each of these statements, put "A" if you agree, "U" if you're unsure, and "D" if you disagree.